seL4/microkit/docs/manual.md

 **Note:** The processing of `init` entry points is **not** synchronised across protection domains.
 Specifically, it is possible for a high priority PD's `notified` or `protected` entry point to be called prior to the completion of a low priority PD's `init` entry point.

-The overall computational model for an sel4cp system is a set of isolated components reacting to incoming events.
+The overall computational model for a Microkit system is a set of isolated components reacting to incoming events.

 ### Scheduling